dhirajchhawchharia/document-search/README.md

 Steps to setup and start the service:
 1. Start docker on local machine
+2. Install java17 in your system
-2. cd into the repository root folder
+3. cd into the repository root folder
-3. Run `docker-compose up --build` and wait for the service to start up.
+4. Run `docker-compose up --build` and wait for the service to start up.
 It will internally start elastic search as well

 Steps to interact with the service:
 1. For uploading a pdf: